A George II style walnut open armchair. 19th century.

 The shaped seat now covered in 18th century gros point needlework of a shepherd in a central panel, surrounded by floral designs.

-The needlework retains its fine colours and is in near perfect condition.
+The needlework retains its fine, vivid colours and is in near perfect condition.

 Originally chairs of this period would have had contemporary needlework covers.